BurningOKR/BurningOKR/README.md

 When you have Docker and Docker-Compose installed you can proceed with the next steps, otherwise please install Docker and Docker-Compose first.
 You can use our docker-compose file for easy use and compatibility!
 1. Download the [TODO update][docker-compose-prod.yml](/docker/docker-compose-prod.yml) file

-[TODO is 2 - 5 still needed?]
-2. Download [backend.env.sample](/docker/backend.env.sample) file and rename it to backend.env
+2. Download [TODO update][backend.env.sample](/docker/backend.env.sample) file and rename it to backend.env
-3. Download [postgres.env.sample](/docker/postgres.env.sample) file and rename it to postgres.env
+3. Download [TODO update][postgres.env.sample](/docker/postgres.env.sample) file and rename it to postgres.env
 4. Now fill in your configurations in the two downloaded .env-files
 5. Hint: When you don't want to use Azure or a SMTP-Mailserver just comment these parts in the .env-files out and they won't be used.
 For more information read the full docs.